jdlib/deepdive/UserGuide.md

 ## Own Actual implementations
-Deep Dive provides `Actual` implementations for core JDK classes, but you might want to develop `Actual` implementations for classes in your code base, especially for classes with a lot of test cases: In this case it really pays off to base tests on `Actuals` since you get clean, readable test code.
+DeepDive provides `Actual` implementations for core JDK classes, but you might want to develop `Actual` implementations for classes in your code base, especially for classes with a lot of test cases: In this case it really pays off to base tests on `Actuals` since you get clean, readable test code.